Ronak13/movie-information-website/README.md

 # movie-information-website
-Find information about your favorite movie
+This site provides detailed information about searched movie It uses OMDB API to fetch information